-It’s amazing to me the small rate of interest they pay you, but a credit card customer will pay up to 18% or more in interest payments on their balances.
-Who’s being taken advantage of here, you and the person with the credit card?
+It’s incredible to me the low rate of interest they pay you, but a credit card customer will pay up to 18% or more in interest payments on their balances.
+So who’s being taken advantage of here, you and the person with the credit card?
 My job is to work directly with you and change that!

 My responsibility is to educate you with options.

 Investment strategies pay a much higher rate of return that is safe, secure, guaranteed, and insured with no loss of principal.